aliaitrhou/yt-transcriber/README.md

-### requirment
+### Requirment
   - Python and pip
     - pysrt - Python parser for SubRip (srt) files
     - yt-dlp - A youtube-dl fork with additional features and fixes

 # Stack i used:
   #### Stitches: